 - 1. The following minimum off-street parking ratios shall be applicable to all general use zoning districts.
-Where in the opinion of the applicant, a listed ratio requires too much or too little parking, the applicant may provide an alternative parking plan with data submitted in support of higher or lower ratios (see §7.2.9).
-At least the following amount of off-street parking spaces shall be provided.
-The classification of uses shall be deemed to include and apply to all uses, and if the classification of any use for the purpose of determining the number of off-street parking spaces to be provided is not readily determinable hereunder, the parking requirements of the use shall be fixed by the planning director.
-Alterations or reduction of these requirements may be made by the board of adjustment and appeals as a special exception where the applicant demonstrates that the specific use of a building or land would make unnecessary the full number of parking spaces required by this section. - 1.
-Parking spaces for the handicapped shall be provided in new development as required by the state fire marshall's office.
+Where in the opinion of the applicant, a listed ratio requires too much or too little parking, the applicant may provide an alternative parking plan with data submitted in support of higher or lower ratios (see §7.2.9). - 2.
+Parking spaces for the handicapped shall be provided in new development as required by the state fire marshal's office.